Chart Color Schemes

 Population

-Population growth drivers in Basin View are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Basin View are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Basin View as of Nov 2025 is around 1,615.
-This reflects an increase of 32 people (2.0%) since the 2021 Census, which reported a population of 1,583 people.
-The change is inferred from the resident population of 1,612 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 229 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Basin View has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the non-metro area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 77.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Basin View statistical area (Lv2) is around 1,661 people.
+This figure reflects an increase of 78 individuals since the 2021 Census, which reported a population of 1,583 people.
+The change was inferred from AreaSearch's resident population estimate of 1,636 following examination of the latest Education and Workforce Resources (ERP) data release by the Australian Bureau of Statistics (ABS), dated June 2024, and an additional two validated new addresses since the Census date.
+This results in a population density ratio of 235 persons per square kilometer.
+The Basin View's growth rate of 4.9% since the 2021 census exceeded that of its SA4 region (4.6%), indicating it as a growth leader.
+Overseas migration contributed approximately 77.0% of overall population gains during recent periods in this area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, a significant population increase in the top quartile of Australia's regional areas is forecast, with Basin View expected to grow by 405 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, a significant population increase is forecast for the top quartile of Australia's regional areas, including the Basin View (SA2).
+By 2041, the area is expected to grow by 405 persons, reflecting an overall increase of 21.2% over the 17-year period.

 Frequently Asked Questions - Population